 The implementation of Aptem Enrol and day one learning functionality took one month.
 While there was a complex process of system configuration to get all their requirements into the registration process, implementation went very smoothly.

 Because of Aptem, the organisation has seen a reduction in time spent on MIS administration, and printing and mileage costs.
-LCG expect that compliance will be more accurate because the learner must work through each section in order and forms cannot be submitted without signatures.
+LCG expect that compliance will be more accurate too.
+The learner must work through each section in order and cannot submit forms without signatures.
 Dealing with compliance headaches more easily, and saving time and money on administration, means more time for learners, says Dowson:

-“As well as being able to enrol and onboard learners entirely remotely in these unusual times, we also feel that the quality of our initial interaction with learners will be a higher quality…more focused on teaching and learning as opposed to form filling, because all the admin will have been done beforehand.”
+“As well as being able to enrol and onboard learners entirely remotely in these unusual times, we also feel that the quality of our initial interaction with learners will be a higher quality.
+We will be more focused on teaching and learning as opposed to form filling.
+All the admin will have been done beforehand.”

 One of Aptem’s unique features is the ease of which it can be integrated into existing systems.
 LCG is exploring its csv export feature to potentially import into its current MIS system, ProSolution.
 It is also planning to use the Skills Forward Initial Assessment compatibility as soon as possible.